-Under the auspices of the U.S. Bureau of Reclamation, Lake Powell was formed by the construction of Glen Canyon Dam impounding the Colorado River.
-Construction was completed in 1963, and Lake Powell was completely filled 17 years later, in 1980 .
-Lake Powell's primary purpose is as a reservoir for the Upper Colorado Basin which, by the Colorado River Compact, must provide a specified amount of water to the Lower Colorado Basin States.
-Lake Powell acts as a 'sponge' to Lake Mead, enabling Lake Mead to provide power and irrigation water to lower states.
-Of course, Glen Canyon Dam also provides power.
-Spectacular recreation of all types is a byproduct of the Dam and Lake Powell.
-From the south, Lake Powell can be found via US 89 Arizona SR-98 and Utah SR-95 and SR-276.
-The U.S. Bureau of Reclamation operates and maintains the dam, powerplant and reservoir, while the National Park Service administers Lake Powell.
+Under the auspices of the U.S. Bureau of Reclamation, Lake Powell was formed by the construction of Glen Canyon Dam, impounding the Colorado River.
+Construction was completed in 1963.
+Lake Powell was completely filled 17 years later, in 1980.
+Lake Powell's primary purpose is as a reservoir for the Upper Colorado Basin.
+By the Colorado River Compact, it must provide a specified amount of water to the Lower Colorado Basin states.
+Lake Powell acts as a "sponge" to Lake Mead, enabling Lake Mead to provide power and irrigation water to lower states.
+Glen Canyon Dam also produces hydropower.
+Spectacular recreation of all types is a byproduct of the dam and Lake Powell.
+The U.S. Bureau of Reclamation operates and maintains the dam, power plant and reservoir, while the National Park Service administers Lake Powell.

-Superb boating is a major enjoyment on the gorgeous waters of Lake Powell.
-Six large fully stocked marinas dot the lake, with three other marinas only accessible by boat.
-Everything from 75-foot houseboats to canoes and kayaks may be rented at most.
-Houseboating is the dominant water mode with over 90 scenic canyons/coves to explore, and many houseboats are privately owned and maintained on Lake Powell.
-Watersports abound with the warm climate, and boating can be enjoyed over 95% of Lake Powell - the remaining 5% is unavailable to boating due to the shallows created by fluctuating water levels.
-Launch ramps in both Arizona and Utah locations are conveniently accessible.
-For those not having or wanting to rent a boat of their own, there are many cruises and boat sightseeing tours offered around Lake Powell.
+Boaters revel in the lake's gorgeous waters.
+Fully stocked marinas dot the lake, some accessible only by boat.
+Everything from 75-foot houseboats to canoes and kayaks can be rented.
+Houseboating is common, with over 90 scenic canyons and coves to explore.
+Houseboats can be launched - or rented.
+Water sports abound with the warm climate, and at full pond boating can be enjoyed over 95% of Lake Powell.
+The remaining 5% is not navigable due to fluctuating shallow water levels.
+Launch ramps in both Arizona and Utah are conveniently accessible.
+For those without boats, cruises and boat sightseeing tours are plentiful.

-Lake Powell is a fine 'fishing hole'.
-Striped bass, smallmouth bass, largemouth bass, channel cats, sunfish and crappie are found in the most likely spots.
-Fishing is open year round except for posted areas.
-Fishing from a comfortable lounge on a houseboat is a favorite relaxation of many.
+Anglers enjoy Lake Powell's striped bass, smallmouth bass, largemouth bass, channel catfish, sunfish and crappie.
+Fishing is open year round, except in posted areas.
+Fishing from a houseboat's comfortable lounge is favored by many.